genxapi/genxapi/docs/templates.md

 # Templates & Adapters

 Templates define the project structure that every generated client inherits.
-Adapters extend the core TypeScript experience to additional languages such as Python.
+Adapters extend the core TypeScript experience to additional languages such as Python, with Go and .NET on the roadmap.

 ## Template Overview

 `@eduardoac/api-client-template` ships with a production-ready TypeScript project that includes:

 - Rollup build pipeline with declaration bundling.
+- Dual ESM/CJS entry points for Node and bundler compatibility.
 - Preconfigured testing via Vitest.
 - README and changelog scaffolding.
 - Environment-ready `.npmrc` and `tsconfig` files.